wuman/firebase-server-sdk-go/README.md

     allow you to read from and write to the Firebase database.
 Note that if you use firego, I recommend using my [forked branch][9], which allows you to use the [application default token source][10] (which refreshes itself).
+- Cloud Messaging (FCM)
+  * This is not offered even in the official Server SDKs, but it would be convenient to include this feature.
+  * If you wish to use a separate client library for this feature, you can try [wuman/go-gcm][11] or [google/go-gcm][12].

 Installation
 ------------